stonepros/stone/doc/releases/nautilus.rst

 =================

 This is the 12th backport release in the Nautilus series.
-This release brings a number of bugfixes across all major components of Ceph.
+This release brings a number of bugfixes across all major components of Stone.
 We recommend that all Nautilus users upgrade to this release.

 Notable Changes